Hope For Tomorrow

 Leading a #stigmafree life, striving to provide hope, through the arts, for individuals and their families, whom are diagnosed with serious and persistent mental illness.

-As a multidisciplinary artist living with schizophrenia, I write and make art & music in order to square away the sequelae of life.There is...
+As a multidisciplinary artist living with schizophrenia, David writes and makes art & music in order to square away the sequelae of life.There is...

 Hope for Tomorrow!